autumnjolitz/instruct/README.rst

 To that end, instruct uses ``__slots__`` to prevent new attribute addition, properties to control types, event listeners and historical changes, and a Jinja2-driven codegen to keep a pure-Python implementation as fast and as light as possible.

+I want to basically have a form of strictly typed objects that behave like C structs but can handle automatically coercing incoming values correctly, have primitive events and have fast ``__iter__``, ``__eq__`` while also allowing for one to override it in the final class (and even call super!)

+This girl asks for a lot but I like taking metaclassing as far as it can go without diving into using macropy. 😉

 Attempt to serve multiple masters: